-On the preceding article Ole left a comment that ended:
+On an earlier article Ole left a comment that ended:

 However, the elites fear Internet based commentaries put their authority at risk.
-The Wall Street Journal presents the most recent example of an unsurprising response:
+The Wall Street Journal presented an example of an unsurprising response:

 NDP digital affairs critic Charlie Angus said the CRTC’s decision to allow usage-based Internet billing will unfairly hit Canadian consumers in the pocket by limiting competition from online viewing sources.

 We’ve seen this all before with cell phones.
 Allowing the Internet Service Providers to ding you every time you download is a rip-off.
 Canada is already falling behind other countries in terms of choice, accessibility and pricing for the Internet.
 The large ISP-broadcast entities now have a tool for squashing their main competitors – both in internet and video services.
 We need clear rules that put consumers first.

 However, the relationship between governments and Canada’s integrated media giants is close.
 Each side serves the other, in obvious ways.

 Competition is limited and media profits are extraordinary, helped further by direct subsidies.
 Despite immense profits of monopoly cable providers, they pay less and less tax as both Victoria and Ottawa hurry to lower corporate income taxes.
 There is no wonder that media companies are locked in full embrace with government.
 The plutocracy looks after itself.

 If ordinary citizens wait for someone else to resolve these problems, we will wait for ever, while those with power work to enlarge their own wealth, power and influence.